google/koladata/docs/api_reference.md

   *args: Input DataSlices.
   schema: The schema to use for resulting DataSlice.
   max_threads: maximum number of threads to use.
+  dict_as_obj: If True, will convert dicts with string keys returned by
+    `true_fn` and `false_fn` into Koda objects instead of Koda dicts.
   item_completed_callback: A callback that will be called after each item is
     processed.
 It will be called in the original thread that called `map_py_on_cond` in case `max_threads` is greater than 1, as we rely on